PAL understands the importance of protecting your privacy

 - To monitor the number, type and location of origin of the enquiries we receive through the planning advice line.

-- If you have applied to become a PAL volunteer, to contact you regarding outstanding advice line cases and other volunteering opportunities.
+- If you have applied to become a PAL volunteer, to contact you regarding advice line cases and other volunteering opportunities.

 - If you have made an enquiry through our planning advice line, to assign your case to a PAL volunteer and have a PAL volunteer contact you in order to provide advice.
 Your name, address, contact details (email and phone number) and details of your request will be shared with the volunteer who will provide assistance with your case.
 Other PAL volunteers, who have not been assigned to your case, will not have access to your records.